Kingda Ka

+On November 14, 2024, following months of rumors and speculation regarding the future of the attraction, Six Flags Great Adventure revealed that Kingda Ka had permanently closed.
+The ride was demolished and removed from the park on February 28, 2025.

 History

+Announcement

 On September 29, 2004, it was announced that Kingda Ka would be added to the Six Flags Great Adventure amusement park in 2005.
 This announcement occurred at an event held for roller coaster enthusiasts and the media.
 The event revealed the park's goal to build "the tallest and fastest roller coaster on earth", reaching 456 ft and accelerating up to 128 mph in 3.5 seconds.
 The ride would be part of the Golden Kingdom, an 11 acre themed area being developed at Six Flags Great Adventure.
-Six Flags CEO Kieran Burke said: "This is the first step in a process of really transforming Six Flags Great Adventure from the largest regional theme park in the world to a true regional destination."
+Former Six Flags CEO Kieran Burke said: "This is the first step in a process of really transforming Six Flags Great Adventure from the largest regional theme park in the world to a true regional destination."

+Construction

 Intamin subcontracted Stakotra to assist with construction.
 On January 13, 2005, workers completed Kingda Ka's tower with a topping out ceremony.
 For the ceremony, one 50-story crane was used to hoist two workers to the top of the ride; another crane lifted a 9000 lb steel beam, with an American flag, to the ride's pinnacle.
 The ride was still under construction when the park opened for the season in March 2005.
 The attraction was originally scheduled to open on April 23, 2005, but its opening was delayed to May 21, as the park stated that more time was needed to complete testing.
 A media event was held two days prior on May 19, 2005.

+Opening

 Upon its opening, Kingda Ka became the tallest and fastest roller coaster in the world, taking both world records from Top Thrill Dragster at Cedar Point.
-Intamin designed both Kingda Ka and Top Thrill Dragster, and the two share a similar design and layout that differs primarily by the theme and the additional hill featured on Kingda Ka.
+Intamin designed both of the roller coasters, and the two share a similar design and layout that differs primarily by the theme and the additional hill featured on Kingda Ka.
 Both rides were built by Stakotra and installed by Martin & Vleminckx.
 Though Kingda Ka was popular among both the general public and roller coaster enthusiasts, its use of relatively new technology meant that Six Flags Great Adventure had to hire a dedicated maintenance team for the ride.
-Because of maintenance issues, the ride was closed for almost two months during its first season, and it was closed for an additional three weeks at the beginning of the 2006 season.
+Because of maintenance issues, the ride was closed for almost two months during its first season due to a mechanical failure, and it was closed for an additional three weeks at the beginning of the 2006 season.
 Kingda Ka continued to be the world's fastest coaster until Formula Rossa at Ferrari World opened in November 2010.